Keyring-Network/smart-contracts/README.md

 bash bin/develop.sh
 ```

-This command will:
+This command will build a docker container to:
+- Create env with forge.
+- Compile the contracts.

+Then execute the following on the image:
+- Runs all tests.
 - Start Anvil on port 8545.
-- Compile the contracts.
 - Deploy the contracts to the Anvil testnet.
+- Expose 8545 to localhost.

 Stop testnet service